stac-utils/pystac/docs/concepts.rst

    catalog = Catalog.from_file('/some/example/catalog.json')

    for root, catalogs, items in catalog.walk():
-       # Do interestings things with the STAC data.
+       # Do interesting things with the STAC data.

 To see how to hook into PySTAC for reading from alternate URIs such as cloud object storage, see :ref:`using stac_io`.